mtr/angular-iscroll/README.md

 #### Globally Configuring the Directive's Default Options

 The `iscroll` directive gets its default configuration from the `iScrollService`.
-To provide a way to easily, globally configure the defaults for all `iscroll` instances, the module defines an `iScrollServiceProvider` which can be injected into the app controller's configuration block which is guarranteed to run before the controller is used anywhere.
+To provide a way to easily, globally configure the defaults for all `iscroll` instances, the module defines an `iScrollServiceProvider` which can be injected into the app controller's configuration block which is guaranteed to run before the controller is used anywhere.
 For example:
 ```js
 /* @ngInject */
 function _config(iScrollServiceProvider) {